-- Identify work locations where activities that involve working on, in or near water may be carried out. - Where possible, the risk of falling into a water body and drowning shall be assessed and captured in the relevant workplace WHS risk register. - Where a workplace is not covered in any workplace WHS risk register, but is regularly accessed by workers, a risk assessment must be conducted of the site.
+- Identify work locations where activities that involve working on, in or near water may be carried out. - Where possible, the risk of falling into a water body and drowning shall be assessed and captured in the relevant workplace Site hazard register. - Where a workplace is not covered in any workplace Site hazard register, but is regularly accessed by workers, a risk assessment must be conducted for the site.